 Ok, here are some tips to point you in the right direction:

 1. Make sure the shop is clean

 If the shop isn’t clean … get out.
-Hygiene is the most important part of getting a tattoo, even if you come out with a bad tattoo, you don’t want an infection to come free with it.
+Hygiene is the most important part of getting a tattoo, even if you’re really pleased with your new tattoo, you don’t want a nasty infection to come free with it!

 Tattooists operating out of kitchens, bathrooms and basements should be avoided!

 Check out this Wikipedia link to find out about tattoo health risks.

 If the artists portfolio isn’t up to scratch try researching online or ask around to see if anyone you know has had a tattoo by them recently.
 Tattoo artists are extremely busy, they may have improved a lot and just not had the time to update their portfolio.
 Nearly all tattooists will have an instagram or facebook page now with their most recent pieces so do a search on there and see if you can find them.

 Of course if you look at the work of an artist and it looks particularly bad then it would be in your best interest to stay away and look somewhere else.

 3. Does their style suit what you want?